 Once the permission inheritance has been reset, it is possible to trigger the SDProp process to run by clicking on the SDProp button.
-This will query which domain controller holds the PDC role and sent the runProtectAdminGroupTask command to that DC.
+This will query which domain controller holds the PDC role and send the runProtectAdminGroupTask command to that DC.
 Below is a LDAP Search favorite Update Query that is used to trigger the SDProp process, this uses the RunProtectAdminGroupsTask RootDSE Modify Operation.
 The details are here

 [Trigger SDProp] Options=880098929149517 Server= BaseDN=NULL Filter=(objectclass=*) Attributes=RunProtectAdminGroupsTask==1 DisplayFilter= Filename= Sort= Authentication=1158 Separator=,

-Connection Profiles: when using connection profiles with elevated rights, you may receive an 'The user has insufficient access rights' error when triggering the SDProp process.
+Connection Profiles: when using using a Connection Profiles with elevated rights, you may receive an 'The user has insufficient access rights' error when triggering the SDProp process.
 This is can be caused by the logic used to trigger the runProtectAdminGroupTask method.
-NetTools will query the AD to find the PDC of the domain and then connects to the PDC to execute the runProtectAdminGroupTask method, however, when the NetTools connects to the PDC it may not use the current connection profile and will execute the runProtectAdminGroupTask method using the permissions of the user that started NetTools.
+NetTools will query the AD to find the PDC of the domain and then connects to the FQDN of the PDC to execute the runProtectAdminGroupTask method, and when it connects it may not use the current connection profile and may execute the runProtectAdminGroupTask method using default permissions of the user that started NetTools.
 As workaround for this issue use one of the following methods:

-- Use RunAs or start NetTools with a account that has the required permisions
+- Use RunAs or start NetTools with a account that has the required permissions

-- Create a new Connection Profile with a profile name set to the FQDN of the PDC of the domain, with an account with elevated rights
+- Create a new Connection Profile with a profile name set to the FQDN of the PDC of the domain, and specify the account with elevated rights